Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## Features

-- Simulate keyboard control
+- Simulate keyboard input
 - Prevent input events
 - Set the press interval

-## Simulate keyboard control
+## Simulate keyboard input

 You can simulate button presses from the keyboard with this class.
 The simulated keys are fully compatible with other pressed keys.
 If you press the Shift button and simulate the call of some key, the Shift modifier will be applied to this input.